 Whatever happens—and we mean this when we say it, so pay attention—whatever happens, you will make it in the end.
 Even if the way you get there is a little different than you imagined, you’ll get there.

 We can’t tell you to simply not be stressed, but we can explain why you shouldn’t be.
 Where you go to college isn’t the be-all and end-all of your life.
 You don’t need to be anxious right now, because your application is out of your hands; it was the moment you hit “submit.”
 Try to enjoy this in-between time.
-Waiting is hard, but you can make it fun.
+Waiting for college decisions is hard, but you can make it fun.

 Remember, right now you’re a senior, which means you are by definition cool in your high school.
 Enjoy your last few months there.
 Finish strong and happy.